DungeonDev78/AMNetworkLayer/README.md

 }
 ```

-And then change the omplementation of your Service Provider Protocol:
+And then change the implementation of your Service Provider Protocol:
 ```swift
 func parseAndValidate<U>(_ data: Data,
                              responseType: U.Type,